AniketGurav/LCF-ABSA/README.md

 # LCF-ABSA
-Note that this repository has been merged into [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch)
+This repository also can be found at [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch)

 > Pytorch Implementations.